Kreata/firemail/README.md

 Once a connection is set up the following events can be listened to:

   * **onidle** - the connection to the SMTP server has been successfully set up and the client is waiting for an envelope. **NB!** this event is emitted multiple times - if an e-mail has been sent and the client has nothing to do, `onidle` is emitted again.
-  * **onwaiting** `(failedRecipients)` - the envelope is passed successfully to the server and a message stream can be started.
+  * **onready** `(failedRecipients)` - the envelope is passed successfully to the server and a message stream can be started.
 The argument is an array of e-mail addresses not accepted as recipients by the server.
 If none of the recipient addresses is accepted, `onerror` is emitted instead.
-  * **onsend** `(success)` - the message was sent
+  * **ondone** `(success)` - the message was sent
   * **onerror** `(err)` - An error occurred.
 The connection will be closed shortly afterwards, so expect an `onclose` event as well
   * **onend** - connection to the client is closed